fbpx

 Dual Plane – This is a fancy term for subpectoral but it is subtly different.
 I won’t get too technical but there are 3 types of dual plane of which one is the standard Subpectoral approach.
 The other 2 involve varying dissection of the breast gland off the muscle in order to create 2 planes – ie dual plane.
 In a nutshell it involves a full subpectoral dissection and a partial subglandular dissection.
 It is most commonly used in patients with excess skin in their lower poles who need to create more expansion of the lower pole than a traditional subpectoral approach can give.

 There is no universal approach that will be suitable for everyone.
-Each patient at Horizon Plastic Surgery will have their operation customized to suit their needs.
+Each patient at Horizon Plastic Surgery will have their operation customised to suit their needs.

 Saline or Silicone